Anti-Gang Initiative (16.744)

 Credentials/Documentation

 Interested parties should contact their local United States Attorney's Office.
+The standard application forms (SF-424) as furnished by the Federal agency in accordance with 28 CFR Part 66 (Common Rule), must be used with this program.
+Environmental impact information is not required for this program.
 This program is eligible for coverage under E.O.
-12372 "Intergovernmental Review of Federal Programs."
-An applicant should consult the office or official designated as the single point of contact in his or her state for more information on the process the State requires to be followed in applying for assistance.
-The standard application forms (SF-424) as furnished by the Federal agency in accordance with 28 CFR, Part 66 (Common Rule), must be used with this program.
+12372, "Intergovernmental Review of Federal Programs."
+An applicant should consult the office or official designated as the single point of contact in his or her State for more information on the process the State requires to be followed in applying for assistance, if the State has selected the program for review.

 Application Procedure